 Inquiries are a normal part of the process of applying for new credit.
 Just remember not to apply for too many new credit cards (or other forms of credit) in a short amount of time.
 Otherwise, those hard inquiries could potentially become a problem.

 New Account Opening AKA “Time in File”

-If your application is approved, you’ll receive a new credit card and the card issuer will report the new account opening in your credit report.
+If your application is approved, you’ll receive a new credit card and the card issuer will begin reporting the new account on your credit reports.

 Credit Card Balances and Revolving Utilization

 When you open a new credit card account, the new credit limit (and any balance you have) will impact your credit scores because your revolving utilization rate will change.